sorin-pop/ddn/README.md

 ### Import database
 **API endpoint:** POST `/import-database`
 #### Explanation
 Starts an import process to import a dumpfile.
 The dumpfile should be reachable via a non-authenticated HTTP call.
 The file will be fetched by the Connector, imported, then discarded.
-A new database (with tablespace and user) will be created, privileges will be granted to the created user.
+A new database and user will be created, privileges will be granted to the created user.
 (This is done by calling the `createDatabase` API)

 Returns immediately with a Failure if the JSON is malformed, there are missing fields (see below), creating the database and user fails, or the file does not exist.
 Returns with true immediately if all of the above complete without an issue and starts an import process in the background.